 Amines make some people sick.
 But quite often they don’t know the cause.
-They think they are eating a healthy diet but even some fruits and vegetables contain amines in high levels.
+People think they're eating a healthy diet, but even some fruits and vegetables contain amines in high levels.
 There’s also the problem of the same food with varying levels of amines and the cumulative effect of amines in the human body.
-Find out if you are at risk and how you can avoid consuming high levels of amines.
+If you'd like to find out if you're at risk and how you can avoid consuming high levels of amines read our blog below.

 What Are Amines?